 Manual callout processes are time and resource consuming.
 The manual callout process generally follows these steps:

-- Ask the employee if they want to work shift
+Ask the employee if they want to work the shift

-- If yes, the process stops, if no call next employee
+If yes, the process stops, if no, call the next employee

 Phone Call/Interactive Voice Recording (IVR)

 As mentioned previously, with automated callouts, there no longer has to be a staff scheduler, staffing clerk, or an employee, on the callout end.
 This task can now be performed by the Interactive Voice Recording (IVR) system.
 The IVR computer-generated voice reads unfilled shift information to the employee from a pre-written script, and the employee has the option to:

 Hear the shift again

 Employee responses are recorded through the phone call and automatically entered into the system.